-Certain breast cancers have a trait that could be attacked by new therapiesMarch 27th, 2013 in Cancer /
+Certain breast cancers have a trait that could be attacked by new therapiesMarch 27, 2013 in Medicine & Health / Cancer

 More than 100 women per day die from breast cancer in the United States.
 The odds of developing breast cancer increase for women taking hormone replacement therapy to avoid the effects of menopause.
 New research by University of Missouri scientist Salman Hyder may lead to treatments for breast cancers associated with taking these synthetic hormones.
 Hyder, along with an international team, found that hormone-therapy-related breast cancer cells have a physical feature that could be attacked by cancer therapies.